Material Hardness Descriptor Derived by Symbolic Regression: Results and Discussion

 Coefficients $a_1$, $b_1$, and $a_2$, $b_2$ were fitted separately for $H_1$ and $H_2$ by minimizing RMSE, and are equal to $a_1$ = 15.384, $b_1$ = 0, and $a_2$ = 0.1485, $b_2$ = -7.2.

 The $IS$ is calculated by using the RMSE and MaxAE values for $H_1$ and $ H_2$, respectively, for our dataset as follows:

-Calculated importance scores based on RMSE and MaxAE are respectively 0.49 and 0.52 for $IS_{1}$, while, 0.07 and 0.06 for $IS_{2}$.
-It is evident that generally $IS_2$ is less than 0.1 (both based on RMSE and MaxAE) indicating that the first descriptor component in Eq.~\ref{eq:hardness} plays a significant role in hardness according to our model.
-However, including both descriptor components in the SISSO model reduces both the RMSE and CV10 errors, as depicted in Figure \ref{fig:1}b.
+Calculated importance scores based on RMSE and MaxAE are respectively 0.49 and 0.52 for $IS_{1}$,and 0.07 and 0.06 for $IS_{2}$.
+Thus, the first descriptor component in Eq.~\ref{eq:hardness} plays a more significant role in hardness according to our model.
+However, including both descriptor components in the SISSO model reduces the RMSE and MaxAE errors by 6-7\%.
 The RMSE on the shared dataset is 5.2 GPa for $H_1$ and 9.3 GPa for $H_2$.
 The use of both $H_1$ and $H_2$ results in a lower error value of 4.28 GPa, highlighting the importance of the 2D descriptor in comparison to the 1D counterpart.

-The obtained 2D model was utilized to perform high-throughput screening of hard and superhard materials belonging to binary, ternary, and quaternary transition metal borides, carbides, and nitrides..
+The obtained 2D model was used to perform high-throughput screening of hard and superhard materials belonging to binary, ternary, and quaternary transition metal borides, carbides, and nitrides.
 The required crystal structures of experimentally known and hypothetical structures were extracted using the Materials Project database \cite{jain_materials_2013}.
 In total, 635 structures were gathered for the selected classes of materials.
 For each structure, we have extracted the necessary properties for the developed model, including bulk and shear moduli, Poisson's ratio, and the averaged atomic mass of each compound.
 The maximum radius of the atoms in the compound was determined using the Pymatgen library \cite{ong_python_2013}.